Non-Cigarette Tobacco Products and POS Policies

 Campaign for Change

-These non-cigarette tobacco products are far from harmless.
+These non-cigarette tobacco products are also harmful and addictive.
 They contain a range of known carcinogens, and have been shown to cause cancers and a range of other oral health conditions and other chronic diseases.
 In addition to starting a long-term nicotine addiction, early use of tobacco has short-term health effects too, including respiratory and cardiovascular impairment in adolescence and young adulthood.

-“There is no such thing as safe tobacco” states the slogan throughout the Delaware Tobacco Prevention and Control Program’s The Dirty Truth campaign.
+“There is no such thing as safe tobacco” stated the slogan throughout the Delaware Tobacco Prevention and Control Program’s The Dirty Truth campaign.
 This campaign has generated powerful communication materials, including animated banner ads for the web, gas pump tops, bus interior signs, radio spots, and other compelling materials.
 It now focuses on vaping.

 POS Policy Opportunities